adamjoyce/octet/octet/src/examples/example_invaderers/README.md

 I needed to ignore specific data when parsing the csv file.
 Identification words and newline characters for example.
-Due to the format of my csv file's data, I also needed to place a delimiting comma at the end of all rows that contained all full four values.
+Due to the format of my csv file's data, I also needed to place a delimiting comma at the end of all rows that contained all four values.

-To provide the function with greater flexibility I padded out any row with fewer than four values with zeros.
+To provide the function with greater flexibility I padded out any row containing fewer than four values with zeros.

 #### Sprite Setup - .\invaderers_app.h - sprite_setup()